Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 • Letting go exercise

 All the tools are brandable to your own coaching business.
 See details of all nine Balance and Self-Care Tools here.
-Some of them may be available as a single purchase as well as in the kit.
+Some of them may be available as a single purchase.

-Of course I hope you never have to consider firing a client, but if you do, I hope the information, suggestions and my lessons will have helped you do it without a lot of stress.
+Of course you may never have to consider firing a client, but if you do, I hope the information, suggestions and my lessons will have helped you do it without a lot of stress.

 I have written a wide range of informative books (all from my own 25+ years experience) that will help you to authentically attract new quality clients, increase your coaching skills and promote your coaching services.